pavel-demin/depzip/README.md

-This library can be used for zipping Python application dependencies.
+The `depzip` library can be used for zipping dependencies of Python applications.

-This library uses the [dllist](https://github.com/wardbrian/dllist) library to discover required DLLs for dependencies.
+This library uses the [dllist](https://github.com/wardbrian/dllist) library to discover DLLs loaded by dependencies.

 ## Installation